 November 23, 2018 – The Relentless School Nurse Blog selected as one of 2018 Top Nurse Blogs by Nurse Recruiter.

 November 6, 2018 – Keynote Speaker – How I Became a School Nurse Activist – NEUSHA Northeastern University School Health Academy Face to Face Workshop.
-Student Safety Topics for School Professionals: Advocacy, Concussion, and Marijuana
+Public Health Issue: Firearms Impacting Student Safety in Schools

 October 27, 2018 – Presenter – ACEs Awareness Workshop – 4-hour workshop for Burlington County School Nurses Association about ACES, resilience, and parenting with high ACEs.